-How To Write a Novel: The Complete 20-Step Guide
+How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 Before you do anything else, you need to set a deadline for when you’re going to finish the first draft of your novel.

 Stephen King said a first draft should be written in no more than a season, so ninety days.
+National Novel Writing Month, or NaNoWriMo, exists to encourage people to write a book in just thirty days.

-In our 100 Day Book Program, we give people a little longer than that, 100 days, which seems like a good length of time for most people.
+In our 100 Day Book Program, we give people a little longer than that, 100 days, which seems like a good length of time for most people (me included!).

 I recommend setting your deadline no longer than four months.
 If it’s longer than that, you’ll procrastinate.
 A good length of time to write a book is something that makes you a little nervous, but not outright terrified.